 Why San Francisco is an Awesome City for Light Art

 You may not be familiar with light art, but San Francisco aims to change that.
-It’s an original art form that creates artwork by exploiting light, colors and shadows.
+It’s an original art form that exploits light, colors and shadows.
 San Francisco is proudly represented by the now permanent, 1.8 miles of LED lights that span the Bay Bridge between San Francisco and Treasure Island.
 The Bay Lights aside, San Francisco also has one of the most extensive collections of permanent light art in the country.
 Known for innovation and technology, along with a staunch commitment to public art, light art in the center of a tech town makes a whole lot of sense.

+Winter nights are long, giving residents and visitors a perfect opportunity to explore this dramatic blend of technology and art.
 If you haven’t seen light art before, this is the perfect opportunity.
 You’ll be fascinated by art that is poetry in motion.

-San Francisco celebrates this unique art form with an annual festival that runs from Thanksgiving through New Year’s Day and shines a light on 35 dramatic, eco-friendly light art installations as soon as the sun goes down.
-The nights are long, giving residents and visitors a perfect opportunity to explore this blend of technology and art.
+San Francisco celebrates this unique art form with an annual festival that runs from Thanksgiving through New Year’s Day and shines a light on dozens of dramatic, eco-friendly light art installations as soon as the sun goes down.
+Since most installations are free for everyone to see, you can bring the entire family along.

 Make Plans to Attend the Illuminate San Francisco Festival of Light

 For more information on the Festival and installations viewable all year long, visit IlluminateSF.com.